 Leaving the Electronic Speed Control system on when not in use is dangerous.
 You could accidentally set the system or cause it to go faster than you want.
 You could lose control and have an accident.
-Always leave the system OFF when you are not using it.
+Always leave the Electronic Speed Control system off when you are not using it.

-To Set At A Desired Speed:
+To Set a Desired Speed

-When the vehicle reaches the speed desired, press down on the lever and release ("SET DECEL").
+When the vehicle reaches the speed desired, press down on the SET DECEL lever and release.
 Release the accelerator and the vehicle will operate at the selected speed.

-• The vehicle must be traveling at least 25 mph (40 km/h) for the speed control to set.

-The vehicle should be traveling at a steady speed and on level ground before pressing the lever ("SET DE-CEL").
+- The vehicle must be traveling at least 25 mph (40 km/h) for the Electronic Speed Control to set. - The vehicle should be traveling at a steady speed and on level ground before pressing the SET DECEL lever.

-To Deactivate:
+To Deactivate

-A soft tap on the brake pedal, or pulling the speed control lever toward you ("CANCEL"), or normal brake or clutch pressure while slowing the vehicle will deactivate the speed control without erasing the set speed from memory.
-Pressing the (ON/OFF) button or turning off the ignition erases the set speed from memory.
+A soft tap on the brake pedal, or pulling the Electronic Speed Control lever toward you (cancel), or normal brake or clutch pressure while slowing the vehicle will deactivate the speed control without erasing the set speed from memory.
+Pressing the ON/OFF button or turning off the ignition erases the set speed from memory.

-NOTE: For vehicles equipped with a manual transmission, depressing the clutch pedal will disengage the speed control.
-A slight increase in engine RPM before the speed control disengages is normal.
+NOTE: For vehicles equipped with a manual transmission, pressing the clutch pedal will disengage the speed control.
+A slight increase in engine RPM before the Electronic Speed Control disengages is normal.

-To Resume Speed:
+To Resume Speed

-If you deactivated the speed control without erasing the set speed from memory and your vehicle speed is above 20 mph (32 km/h) you can resume the previous set speed.
-To do so, push the lever up and release (RESUME ACCEL), and then remove your foot from the accelerator pedal.
+If you deactivated the Electronic Speed Control without erasing the set speed from memory and your vehicle speed is above 20 mph (32 km/h) you can resume the previous set speed.
+To do so, push the lever up and release (Resume Accel), and then remove your foot from the accelerator pedal.

-To Vary The Speed Setting:
+To Vary the Speed Setting

-When the speed control is set, you can increase speed by pushing up and holding the lever ("RESUME ACCEL").
-Release the lever when the desired speed is reached, and the new set speed will be established.
+When the Electronic Speed Control is set, you can increase speed by pushing up and holding the RESUME ACCEL lever.
+Release the lever when the desired speed is reached and the new set speed will be established.

-Tapping ("RESUME ACCEL") once will result in a 1 mph (2 km/h) speed increase.
+Tapping RESUME ACCEL once will result in a 1 mph (2 km/h) speed increase.
 Each time the lever is tapped, speed increases so that tapping the lever three times will increase speed by 3 mph (5 km/h), etc.

-To decrease speed while the speed control is set, push down and hold the lever ("SET DECEL").
+To decrease speed while the Electronic Speed Control is set, push down and hold the SET DECEL lever.
 Release the lever when the desired speed is reached, and the new set speed will be established.

-Tapping the ("SET DECEL") button once will result in a 1 mph (2 km/h) speed decrease.
+Tapping the SET DECEL button once will result in a 1 mph (2 km/h) speed decrease.
 Each time the button is tapped, speed decreases.

-To Accelerate For Passing
+To Accelerate for Passing

-Depress the accelerator as you would normally.
+Press the accelerator as you would normally.
 When the pedal is released, the vehicle will return to the set speed.

-Using Speed Control On Hills
+Using Electronic Speed Control On Hills

-NOTE: The speed control system maintains speed up and down hills.
+NOTE: The Electronic Speed Control system maintains speed up and down hills.
 A slight speed change on moderate hills is normal.

-On steep hills, a greater speed loss or gain may occur so it may be preferable to drive without speed control.
+On steep hills, a greater speed loss or gain may occur so it may be preferable to drive without Electronic Speed Control.